eGSM-platform/egsm-supervisor/readme.md

 5. Before deploying any application of the platform, the database has to be populated with the necessary tables, which can be done by running `node db-init-tables`
 6. Run `node main.js`
 7. The application is now running

+Please not that restarting this application will erase all previous aggregated information from the database!